 What’s the difference between painted and stained shutters?
 The primary differentiator between a shutter that’s stained or painted is the way the shutter material interacts with the color.
 Paint lays on top of the material it’s coloring, covering the surface.
-Stains on the other hand penetrate the shutter, becoming a part of the natural wood or faux wood material.The two color options have their own unique benefits.
+Stains on the other hand penetrate the shutter, bonding to the natural wood or faux wood material.The two color options have their own unique benefits.
 There are usually a larger number of color options for painted shutters.
-With stained shutters, the color won’t interfere with the natural wood grain, so you’re able to see the random grooves and bumps of the material without it being masked by a layer of paint.For your in-home window design consultation, we’ll bring samples of our stain and paint options directly to your home so you can easily match and complement colors with your existing interior design.
+With stained shutters, the color won’t interfere with the natural wood grain, so you’re able to see the random grooves and bumps of the material without it being masked by a layer of paint.For your in-home window design consultation, we’ll bring samples of our stain and paint options directly to your home so you can easily color match with your current design.